-The Washtenaw Coordinated Funding model consists of seven (7) partners meeting the needs of our community’s most vulnerable in four (4) priority areas through three (3) funding components intended to: support human services programming; build nonprofit capacity; foster community collaboration and systems-level change.
+The Washtenaw Coordinated Funding model consists of six partners meeting the needs of our community’s most vulnerable in four (4) priority areas through three (3) funding components intended to: support human services programming; build nonprofit capacity; foster community collaboration and systems-level change.

 Program Operations is the largest area of investment.
 Funding is directed to nonprofits for service delivery in our focus areas.
 All grantees are required to provide timely reporting to measure progress toward outcomes.